 St Osmund's intent is to develop children's scientific knowledge and understanding of the nature, processes and methods of science, for now and the future.
-We believe that science fosters a healthy curiosity about our universe and promotes our school Christian value of Respect for the living and non-living.
+We believe that science fosters a healthy curiosity about our universe and promotes respect for the living and non-living.
 Science encompasses the acquisition of knowledge, concepts, skills and positive attitudes.
 Our science curriculum ensure these are built-on and developed throughout their school career so that all students can use equipment, conduct experiments, build arguments and explain concepts confidently.